bwlewis/1000_genomes_examples/README.md

 network analysis problems let them run better on a laptop than on a 128 CPU core cluster using a few common "big data" computing frameworks.

-We present a few simple but useful examples with the 1000 genomes data in the spirit of Isard, McSherry and Murray.
-Although our examples are often used to showcase big data analysis frameworks, we show how they can sometimes be easily and efficiently solved on a decent laptop.
+We present a few simple but useful examples using the 1000 genomes data in the spirit of Isard, McSherry and Murray.
+Our examples are often used to showcase big data analysis frameworks, we show how they can sometimes be easily and efficiently solved on a decent laptop.

 ## Variant data